Our Black Tie CBD reviews cover their most popular flowers. Choose a Black Tie CBD product or read in order from highest rated.

 Effect (7.5 out of 10)

 The effects of this flower hit fast- almost instantly.
 Seconds after taking a few hits, our reviewers found themselves cracking their backs, which is a good thing in our view.
 That aspect of the flower was surprising, as we were expecting strictly sativa effects.
 A slight chill fell over the body and a light head fog set in for the cerebral effects.
-Unfortunately, the effect did not strengthen much beyond this further into, or after, our session.
+Unfortunately, the effect did not strengthen much beyond this further into, or after, our session – which is why Candyland came in slightly behind our first Black Tie CBD review in terms of rank.
 It was an energetic and focused buzz overall, with no overpowering qualities.
 While we thoroughly enjoyed our session, longer lasting sativa effects are available in other flowers.

 Price (8.0 out of 10)

 While this is nice flower, it is priced ($25/8th) the same as indoor from other vendors, such as Hemp Hop.
-In some cases, that’s fine, – see our Blueberry Pie #7 review from Black Tie – but we didn’t find that Candyland rose to quite the same level of experience to warrant the price.
+In some cases, that’s fine, – see our Blueberry Pie strain #7 review from Black Tie CBD – but we didn’t find that Candyland rose to quite the same level of experience to warrant the price.
 They have “minis,” or smalls, priced more accordingly at $65 an oz. for those of you looking for this effect without the premium.
 As we see more and more indoor, and hydroponically grown, flower come onto the scene, outdoor flower prices probably won’t continue to command the premiums we have seen in the early days of the smokable hemp world.
 Outdoor flower hasn’t reached the level of quality that high THC flower has and there should be a clear distinction price, in our view.
 At $25 an eighth, we don’t think anyone will be disappointed with a Candyland purchase, as there wasn’t anything bad to say about it.
-We just feel that, for this strain in particular, Black Tie might need to bring down the price point over time.
+To help ease our readers’ pain, take comfort that you can save 11% with our exclusive Black Tie CBD discount code “CBDtop10“.